AmbroseT/temp/PA2_template.md

 weatherData <- read.csv(filename, sep=",")
 ```

-Using inline R code, the following HTML table just states and records the ```filename``` and ```datedownloaded``` from the downloading code chunk above:
+Using inline R code, the following HTML table just states and records ```filename``` and ```datedownloaded``` from the downloading code chunk above:

 |            | File Used      | Downloaded                         |
 | ----------:| --------------:| ----------------------------------:|
 | **Record** | StormData.csv   | Wed Aug 20 14:19:13 2014, localCopy                 |

-Recording this information will help in determining accuracy of the analysis if the data should change in the future.
-If there is an updated data set at the source site, then the date of the new data set can be compared against the ```datedownloaded``` of this analysis.
+Recording this information will help in determining accuracy of the analysis if the data source should change in the future.
+If there is an updated data set at the source site, then the date of the new data set can be compared against ```datedownloaded``` of this analysis.
 Adjustments can then be made to the analysis code to reflect the change, or margins of error can be calculated based on the differences.

-Next we will use the ```weatherData``` data set to run some analysis.
+Next we will use the ```weatherData``` data set and run some analysis against it.
 First, let's check the summary of the data set:

 ```r